replicatedhq/kurl.sh/src/markdown-pages/add-ons/minio.md

 When there is non-distributed storage available on at least three nodes, [EKCO](/docs/add-ons/ekco#minio) will upgrade MinIO to run 6 replicas in a highly-available fashion.
 While this upgrade is in process, MinIO will temporarily go offline.
+If this migration fails, it will be retried but MinIO will remain offline until it succeeds.